HazyResearch/torchhalp/README.md

 High-Accuracy Low-Precision Training
 ====================================
 This repo contains a PyTorch implementation of the HALP optimizer from the paper [High-Accuracy Low-Precision Training](https://arxiv.org/abs/1803.03383) as well as a full-precision SVRG optimizer.
+It is designed for explanatory purposes rather than high-performance.

 ### Getting Started